The journey to healing is best captured in the Greek word soteria.

 Whatever your story may be, I want to encourage you: God is the author of your faith, and he has a purpose for the specific story of soteria he is writing in your life.

-While there are many stories of transformation in the Bible, I think most believers can identify with one of these three (Paul, Peter, and John) to some degree.
+While there are many stories of transformation in the Bible, I think most believers can identify with one of these three (Paul, Peter, or John) to some degree.

-In the comments today, I’d love to hear your story of soteria.
 Do you relate more to Paul’s story of transformation?
 Or Peter’s?
 Or John’s?
 Or someone else’s?
+I’d love to hear your story.

 Shalom.